 - In the unlikely event that your fingerprints are rejected we offer a free replacement set as per the special conditions listed below.

-- An appointment needs to be made online or by visiting a branch.
+- An appointment needs to be made online.

 - Each appointment is for one person only, if you are a family or couple you must book an appointment for each person.

-- You must bring your passport with you or another form of suitable photo identification such as a valid recognised Driver’s License.
+- You must bring your passport with you or another form of suitable photo identification such as a valid recognised Driver’s License (a Passport can only be accepted for South Africa ).
 This is vital as you will not be able to receive official verified prints without identification.
 This identification must be valid/current.
+Unfortunately we cannot accept photocopies.

 You’ll need to ensure you know the correct fingerprinting template required for your fingerprinting purposes: